Jun 26, 2025

 • Reallocate resources to areas that directly benefit employees and operations.

-By using Flowscape’s workplace analytics, businesses can delve deeper into workspace utilization patterns, identify inefficiencies, and make informed decisions about their office layouts and space needs.
+By using Flowscape’s workplace analytics, businesses can delve deeper into workspace utilization patterns, identify inefficiencies, and make informed, data-driven decisions about their office layouts and workspace needs.
 This level of insight is invaluable for maximizing both cost savings and employee satisfaction.

 Read more from our blog: